roitraining/kbernetes-onboard/setup/README.md

 You must do the following:

 1. Create a new google cloud project to host the onboard example
-2. Use the cloud console to create an empty Firestore database WARNING !
+2. Use the cloud console to create an empty Firestore database.
+    WARNING !
 If you don't create the firestore db, the setup script will permanently ruin your project and you will have to create a new one.
 3. Run the following command in cloud shell in your new project to create a static ip  called 'hip-local':